Stability of Kernel Sheaves on Del Pezzo Surfaces: Stability for Coherent Sheaves

 Our definition of $\mu_{H}$-stability differs slightly from the standard definition (e.g. \cite{huybrechts2010}*{Definition 1.2.12}) For torsion sheaves, our definition is significantly weaker: if $\operatorname{codim}(\mathscr{E})\geq 1$ then $\mathscr{E}$ is $\mu_{H}$-semistable.
-However, if $\mathscr{E}$ is torsion-free then the two definitions agree.
+However, if $\mathscr{E}$ is torsion-free then Definition \ref{def:twistedSlopeStable} agrees with the standard definition.

-It is also known that any coherent sheaf has a filtration where the consecutive quotients are $\mu_{H}$-semistable.
-Such a filtration is called a Harder-Narasimhan filtration:
+Any coherent sheaf has a filtration where the consecutive quotients are $\mu_{H}$-semistable with descending slopes.